pymatgen.transformations package

 • allow_rotation (bool) – Whether allowing lattice angles to change.
 Only useful when at least two of the three lattice vectors are required to expand.
 Defaults to False.
 If True, a SupercellTransformation satisfying min_boundary_dist but with smaller number of atoms than the SupercellTransformation with unchanged lattice angles can possibly be found.
 If such a SupercellTransformation cannot be found easily, the SupercellTransformation with unchanged lattice angles will be returned.

 • max_atoms (int) – Maximum number of atoms allowed in the supercell.
-Defaults to infinity.
+Defaults to -1 for infinity.

 Returns: